 Not all the guidance listed in Part 2 of the policy may be applicable to a scheme, as some designs may not warrant it.
 Developers should however include in their design and access statements an indication that they have considered and incorporated relevant aspects of national and local guidance where it will help deliver a positive outcome for the design of the scheme, the wider environment and for the mental and physical wellbeing of new residents and local communities.
 Where such guidance has not been used to inform new schemes, for example where it is not felt to be necessary or other relevant guidance has been employed instead, an explanation should be provided as part of the proposal’s supporting information.

+The Sandwell Design Code provides locally specific advice for everyone submitting a planning application on what standards and details the Council will be expecting from all new buildings in the borough.
+It sets out both primary requirements and additional guidance for all development proposals in Sandwell.
+If a situation arises where it is felt the code does not address a particular issue on a site that may be relevant to matters of design, proposals will be expected to reflect and evidence the most relevant and up-to-date national design guidance available, including the contents of the extant National Model Design Code, on how their proposals have addressed this issue.

+As set out in Policy SDS5, schemes that do not use / comply with the Sandwell Design Code will be refused unless specific and convincing reasons can be provided for not doing so.

+Where a developer wishes to utilise their own design code, their code must be agreed with the Council.
+Their approach must still accord with local design principles set out in the Sandwell Design Code and follow the process as set out in the National Model Design Code as appropriate, which includes the need to conduct evidenced community engagement prior to the code being agreed with the Council.

 Part 3 of the policy states that major developments will be expected to consider and address matters relating to green infrastructure and landscaping as part of their approach to site development.
 This is entirely in accordance with the SLP’s identified spatial strategy, the suite of policies set out in the plan and the drive towards a greener and healthier borough.
 Again, the Council recognises that in some cases, site conditions may mean it will not be possible to achieve everything that is requested in Part 3 – in some instances, certain elements may not be appropriate, deliverable or required on a particular site.
 In such cases, developers should provide a clear and evidenced explanation for the omission of these key elements, which will be weighed against other relevant policies in the SLP and taken into consideration when a decision is taken on a scheme.